 in wide gyrations, masters of air.

-Counting hawks, I breath in a long breath
+Counting hawks, I breathe in a long breath

-counting hawks, I breath out a long breath,
+counting hawks, I breathe out a long breath,

 I ride waves, jump to new thermals,